Agile People Development with ICAgile (ICP-PDV) Certification

 All times in CET

 Session D1: Introduction to Agile People Principles and the Online Training setup

 The foundation of Agile Peoples’s mindset is about the principles, values, methods, and tools we need to start using to release competence and innovation – and what we stop doing.
 This session introduces each other and how we run the training.

 Session D2: Types of Learning and the Effect on the Culture

 Individual agility influences organizational agility.
 Here, we describe ways to increase engagement within organizations.
 Assessing the culture, we recommend how to create a continuous learning culture.
 What factors would promote vs. detract from this kind of culture?

 Session D3: Being a Role Model for Continuous Development

 Evaluate your attitudes towards learning and the importance of self-development and the development of others within the organization.
 Unlearning existing knowledge and beliefs becomes essential to create opportunities for new learning.
 The insight that learning is an organizational competency tied to certain people's behaviors - how can we avoid the wrong behaviors and amplify those that support a learning culture?

 Session D4: Delegating Outcomes and Hiring to Elevate

-When we focus more on delegating outcomes than delegating tasks that impact learning and development in the organization, how can we trust, and what delegation techniques are there?
+When we focus more on delegating outcomes than tasks that impact learning and development in the organization, how can we trust, and what delegation techniques are there?
 How do we limit the way we empower responsibility and decision-making?
 Contrast hiring to elevate vs. hiring to delegate and provide examples of where hiring to advance has been done.